-This clinical trial is a phase 1b clinical trial with a 3+3 dose escalation design to evaluate the safety, including tolerability, of EN001 and explore efficacy.
-The study was designed using the traditional 3+3 dose escalation method to confirm the maximum tolerated dose (MTD) and determine the recommended phase 2 dose (RP2D).
-Dose increase is carried out until the maximum tolerated dose (MTD) is confirmed at a dose of 2.5 × 10\^6 cells/kg (Cohort 2) or less, which is the maximum planned dose (MPD).
+This clinical trial consists of two stages (Phase 1b and Phase 2a).
+Phase 1b is designed with a 3+3 dose escalation design to evaluate the safety, including tolerability, of EN001 and explore efficacy.
+Phase 2a will evaluate the efficacy and safety of EN001 in comparison with placebo. -Phase 1b The study was designed using the traditional 3+3 dose escalation method to confirm the maximum tolerated dose (MTD) and determine the recommended phase 2 dose (RP2D).
+Dose increase is carried out until the maximum tolerated dose (MTD) is confirmed at the high dose (Cohort 2), which is the maximum planned dose (MPD), or at a lower dose.
 The maximum tolerated dose (MTD) is defined as the highest dose at which the incidence of dose limiting toxicity (DLT) is lower than 33%.
 To determine the maximum tolerated dose (MTD), 3-6 test subjects from each dose cohort are enrolled and EN001 is administered twice at 4-week intervals, and dose-limiting toxicity (DLT) is evaluated until 4 weeks (visit 6).
 The safety review committee (SRC) is comprised of the principal investigator, sponsor, etc. as members, and EN001 confirmed by the end of each cohort (end of dose-limiting toxicity (DLT) evaluation of the last dosed subject in the cohort).
-Safety data are comprehensively reviewed to determine all matters related to dose, such as increase or decrease in dose, and finally the recommended phase 2 dose (RP2D) is determined.
-In addition, test subjects participating in phase 1b will be followed up for safety and effectiveness for 5 years from the time of EN001 administration according to the long-term follow-up protocol.
+Safety data are comprehensively reviewed to determine all matters related to dose, such as increase or decrease in dose, and finally the recommended phase 2 dose (RP2D) is determined. -Phase 2a The Phase 2a is a randomized, double-blind, placebo-controlled clinical trial.
+Eligible subjects will be randomly assigned in a 1:1:1 ratio to Study Group 1 (EN001 Low dose), Study Group 2 (EN001 High dose), or the placebo control group.
+The efficacy and safety of EN001 will be evaluated in comparison with placebo.
+In addition, test subjects participating in phase 1b/2a will be followed up for safety and effectiveness for 5 years from the time of last EN001 administration according to the long-term follow-up protocol.

 Study Type